ka9q/ka9q-radio/docs/airspy.md

 $ sudo systemctl stop airspyd@2m
 $ sudo systemctl restart airspyd@2m

-These manipulate the systemd service files */etc/systemd/system/airspyd@.service* and */etc/systemd/system/airspyhfd@.service*.
-By default they will retry every 5 seconds indefinitely to restart a failed daemon until manually stopped (i.e., with systemctl stop).
+These manipulate the Linux *systemd* service unit files */etc/systemd/system/airspyd@.service* and */etc/systemd/system/airspyhfd@.service*.
+By default *systemd* will try to restart a failed daemon every 5 seconds until manually stopped (i.e., with *systemctl stop*).
 For this reason the daemons themselves generally exit on error (e.g, if the device is unplugged from the USB) rather than attempt to recover.

-Use the systemctl status command to display the status of an *airspyd* or *airspyhfd* instance:
+Use the *systemctl status* command to display the status of an *airspyd* or *airspyhfd* instance:

 >$ systemctl status airspyd@2m